yashpasale/MPLCandleStick/README.md

 # MPLCandleStick
-Using the MPL module to Visualize CandleStick Charts
+Used the MPL module to Visualize NVDA Candle Stick Chart.
+Data sourced from Yahoo Finance

-Why I prefer Mathplotlib?
-It allows for customizable stock charts
+Basic program allowing for customizable stock charts